M-S-D-P/sandeepm/index.md

 # My Past Contributions

+## Disclaimer

+This is a general notes or gist of all the below projects or products I worked and contributed over the course of my career.
+You may not reuse, republish, or reprint such content without my written consent.
+All information posted is merely for educational and informational purposes.
+The notes shared here is my own understanding of the product mostly from technical perspective & areas I have covered.
+Should you decide to act upon any information on this website, you do so at your own risk.
+While the information on this website is from my time & work I have contributed on various products, I cannot guarantee that there are no mistakes or errors.
+I reserve the right to change this policy at any given time, of which you will be promptly updated.
+If you want to make sure that you are up to date with the latest changes, I advise you to frequently visit this page.

 ### Zaggle Propel, India
 https://zagglepropel.com | Role: Project Manager /  Lead Software Developer  | Team Size: 5